Linaro/vixl/README.md

 Bug reports
 ===========

-Bug reports may be sent to vixl@arm.com.
+Bug reports may be made in the Issues section of GitHub, or sent to vixl@arm.com.
 Please provide any steps required to recreate a bug, along with build environment and host system information.

 Usage
 =====